Father Michael Murtha

 Summary of Sexual Abuse Allegations against Father Michael Murtha:

-In 1995, just two short years after Father Michael Murtha was ordained a priest of the Archdiocese of Philadelphia, another priest at St. Anselm’s parish reported to the Archdiocese that he found disturbing materials in Murtha’s bedroom at the rectory.
+Father Michael Murtha was ordained a priest in 1993 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, in 1995, another priest at St. Anselm’s parish reported to the Archdiocese that he found disturbing materials in Murtha’s bedroom at the rectory.
 His report to the Chancery came after the pastor at the parish refused to do anything to address the materials.

 Specifically, the priest reported to the Chancery that he found “images of violent sex acts against children,” along with a “sexually explicit love letter” written to a seventh grade boy.
 It ended by telling the boy that if he was interested in having sex with the priest, he should respond by writing “the word ‘yes’ on a real small piece of paper and stick[ing] it behind the border on the school bulletin board that has the student pictures of the week on it.”
 Murtha later admitted that both the pornography and letter were his.

 As a result of his admission, Murtha was ordered to report to Villa St. John Vianney, a notorious treatment facility for pedophile priests in Downingtown, Pennsylvania, that is owned by the Archdiocese of Philadelphia.
 Murtha and the Diocese Secretary for Clergy, Msgr.
 William Lynn, agreed that parishioners would be told that Murtha was being hospitalized for high blood pressure and weight management issues, so that no one would suspect that Murtha was really a danger to children.
 Lynn also told Murtha that he did not “condone” the behavior of the priest who reported him, for it was disloyal to Murtha, a fellow priest.